Arugula Asparagus Quinoa Salad

 blog post arugula asparagus quinoa sald jennifer raye

-Preparing food that will support your health without taking ALL your time begins with cooking bigger batches of grains, beans, and legumes.
-I usually recommend buying grains and beans in bulk, and setting aside at least one afternoon a week to do some food prep for the upcoming week.
-That way you’ll have plenty of nutritious food to grab when you’re tired, stressed, or on the go.
+Preparing food that supports your health without taking up ALL your time begins with cooking larger batches of grains, beans, and legumes.
+I recommend buying grains and beans in bulk and setting aside at least one afternoon a week for food prep for the upcoming week.
+That way, you’ll have plenty of nutritious food to grab when you’re tired, stressed, or on the go.

 Nutritious Quinoa